Surijal/thanks-a-lot-for-all-the-iron/readme.md

-# WorkingTitle
+# thanks a lot for all the iron

-Working title is a game were the Player like to reach highest possible score, jumping over enemys to get points, collecting goods to get points.
+thanks a lot for all the iron is a game were the Player like to reach highest possible score, jumping over enemys to get points, collecting goods to get points.
 A good got same color like the player, an enemy got a different color.

 ### Backlog